Nightfire390/watch_dog/README.md

 Each monitor will feed data to their variant of ML powered analyzer that:

-- Analyze each data of the source
+- Analyze each of the data sources
 - Identify indicators of compromise
-- Relay the severity of the attack
+- Rate severity of the attack
 - Report findings to the control panel

 ## Quick Start